John Robinson (pastor): Measures against dissent

-James I vigorously enforced The Act Against Puritans (1593), 35 Elizabeth, Cap.
-1, making it illegal for Brownists to hold their own services.
-Anyone who did not attend the services of the Church of England for forty days, and who attended private services “contrary to the laws and statutes of the realm and being thereof lawfully convicted shall be committed to prison, there to remain without bail mainprise until they shall confirm and yield themselves to same church.”When Richard Bancroft became Archbishop of Canterbury in December 1604 he required all ministers and preachers to subscribe to 141 canons, which included declarations that the Prayer Book and episcopacy were biblically sound, or be deprived.
+James I enforced the Religion Act 1592 (35 Eliz.
+1. c.
+1), which made it illegal for Brownists to hold their own services.
+Anyone who did not attend the services of the Church of England for forty days, and who attended private services “contrary to the laws and statutes of the realm and being thereof lawfully convicted shall be committed to prison, there to remain without bail mainprise until they shall confirm and yield themselves to same church.”
+When Richard Bancroft became Archbishop of Canterbury in December 1604 he required all ministers and preachers to subscribe to 141 canons, which included declarations that the Prayer Book and episcopacy were biblically sound, or be deprived.
 Up to 300 ministers were suspended and 80 of them deprived, although later recanted.

 St Andrew's Church

-College fellows were prohibited from marrying so Robinson resigned his fellowship to wed Bridget White, on 15 February 1604 at St. Mary's Church, Greasley in western Nottinghamshire.
-Bridget was the daughter of Alexander and Eleanor (Smith) White, formerly prosperous yeoman farmers at Sturton-Le-Steeple, who were deceased at the time of the wedding.
+College fellows were prohibited from marrying so Robinson resigned his fellowship to wed Bridget White, on 15 February 1604 at St Mary's Church, Greasley in western Nottinghamshire.
+Bridget was the daughter of Alexander and Eleanor (Smith) White, formerly prosperous yeoman farmers at Sturton le Steeple, who were deceased at the time of the wedding.
 At her marriage, Bridget was residing near Greasley on land held under a 99-year lease by her older brother Charles, who had inherited the lease by their father's will.

-In August 1603, Robinson became associate pastor of St. Andrew's Church in the commercial centre of Norwich, after he preached a sermon there denouncing episcopal courts.
+In August 1603, Robinson became associate pastor of St Andrew's Church in the commercial centre of Norwich, after he preached a sermon there denouncing episcopal courts.
 His joint ministry with Thomas Newhouse was so popular that the church added extra seating.

 The city of Norwich had contacts on the continent with Holland and Flanders and had a considerable number of foreign workers and refugees.
 In addition, the most influential political leaders and merchants in Norwich were Puritans.

-During Robinson's first year at St. Andrew's, James I issued a proclamation enforcing Bancroft's 141 canons.
+During Robinson's first year at St Andrew's, James I issued a proclamation enforcing Bancroft's 141 canons.
 Newhouse conformed, but Robinson was suspended.
 He tried unsuccessfully to gain the mastership of the Great Hospital in Norwich.
-He subsequently preached privately at various locations in northern Nottinghamshire, including in the Spring of 1605 at his home village of Sturton-Le-Steeple.
+He subsequently preached privately at various locations in northern Nottinghamshire, including in the Spring of 1605 at his home village of Sturton le Steeple.